Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Market failures represent the moments when capitalism's core promise—that free markets efficiently allocate resources—breaks down.
+Market failures are the situations where free markets stop allocating resources efficiently.
 You're being tested on your ability to identify why markets fail, not just that they fail.
-These concepts connect directly to government intervention, welfare economics, and the fundamental debate about capitalism's strengths and limitations.
+These concepts connect directly to government intervention, welfare economics, and debates about when markets need help.

 Every policy discussion about regulation, taxation, or public spending traces back to one of these failure types.

-Understanding market failures means grasping the mechanisms behind them: externalities, information problems, competition breakdowns, and collective action dilemmas.
-Don't just memorize definitions—know what causes each failure, how it distorts outcomes, and what solutions economists propose.
+Don't just memorize definitions.
+Know what causes each failure, how it distorts outcomes, and what solutions economists propose.
 When an FRQ asks you to evaluate government intervention, you need to identify the specific market failure being addressed and explain why the market couldn't solve it alone.

 Markets assume buyers and sellers have adequate information to make rational decisions.
-When information is unevenly distributed, markets produce inefficient outcomes—the wrong goods get traded, or trades that should happen don't.
+When information is unevenly distributed, markets produce inefficient outcomes: the wrong goods get traded, or trades that should happen don't.

-Compare: Moral Hazard vs. Principal-Agent Problem—both involve someone acting against another's interests, but moral hazard specifically requires risk protection (insurance, bailouts), while principal-agent problems exist whenever delegation occurs.
+Compare: Moral Hazard vs. Principal-Agent Problem: both involve someone acting against another's interests, but moral hazard specifically requires risk protection (insurance, bailouts), while principal-agent problems exist whenever delegation occurs.
 Bank bailouts create moral hazard; CEO compensation packages address principal-agent issues.

 Perfect competition assumes many small firms with no market power.
 When firms can influence prices, output falls below the efficient level and prices rise above marginal cost.